maximboc/FinalProject_2025_bocquillionmaxim/README.md

 ### Dataset description

 KuaiRec contains millions of user-item interactions as well as side information including the item categories and a social network.
-Six files are included in the download data:
+Six files are included in the downloaded data:

 ```bash
 KuaiRec